-If an employee makes elective deferrals, their employer must make a matching contribution to the employee's SIMPLE IRA in an amount equal to the lesser of their elective deferrals or 3% (4% if an electing employer) of their compensation.
-An employer may elect to use a lower percentage (not lower than 1%) as long as the percentage is not lower than 3% (4% if an electing employer) in more than two out of any five consecutive years.
+If an employee makes elective deferrals, their employer must make a matching contribution to the employee's SIMPLE IRA in an amount equal to the lesser of their elective deferrals or 3% of their compensation.
+An employer may elect to use a lower percentage (not lower than 1%) as long as the percentage is not lower than 3% in more than two out of any five consecutive years.
 No compensation limit is applied in the calculation of employer matching contributions.
-However, as an alternative contribution formula for any year, an employer may elect to contribute 2% (3% if an electing employer) of an employee's compensation to their SIMPLE IRA.
-For this purpose, compensation may not exceed \$350,000 in 2025.
+However, as an alternative contribution formula for any year, an employer may elect to contribute 2% of an employee's compensation to their SIMPLE IRA.
+For this purpose, compensation may not exceed \$255,000 in 2013.
 This compensation limit may be increased in increments of \$5,000 by the U.S. Treasury Department to reflect increases in cost-of-living.
 Such contributions are called "nonelective employer contributions."
 Nonelective employer contributions are made without regard to whether an employee makes elective deferrals, but the employee must still meet any eligibility requirements specified by their employer for the SIMPLE Plan in order to qualify for a nonelective employer contribution.
-An employer must inform employees before the start of the 60-day employee election period, further described below, if a match percentage other than 3% (4% if an electing employer) is to be used or if non-elective employer contributions will be made for the coming year.
+An employer must inform employees before the start of the 60-day election period, further described below, if a match percentage other than 3% is to be used or if non-elective employer contributions will be made for the coming year.
 Matching or nonelective employer contributions must be made to employees' SIMPLE IRAs no later than the date the employer's Federal income tax return is due (including extensions) for its taxable year with which (or within which) the year ends.